COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Dataset Analysis

 \section{Dataset Analysis}

-Besides the generic features of large size, diversity, and low noise in annotations, we list four additional special features of \cough.
+Besides the generic goal of large size, diversity, and low noise, \cough features 5 additional aspects.

 \textbf{Varying Query Forms:} As indicated in Table \ref{tbl:data}, there are multiple query forms.
-In evaluation, we include both question and query string forms.
-These two distinct forms are significantly different in terms of query format (interrogative v.s. declarative), average answer length (123.89 v.s.
+In evaluation, we include both question {(Question1 and 3 in Figure~\ref{fig:intro_eg}) }and query string {(Question2 in Figure~\ref{fig:intro_eg})} forms.
+These two distinct forms are different in terms of query format (interrogative v.s. declarative), average answer length (123.89 v.s.
 89.60) and topics.
 Question form is usually related to general information about the virus while query string form is often searching for more specific instructions concerning COVID-19 (e.g., healthy diet during pandemic).
-In Figure \ref{fig:intro_eg}, the first FAQ item is in question form while the second one is in query string form.

 \textbf{Answer Nature:} Table \ref{tbl:compare} shows the answer fields in \cough are much longer than those in any prior dataset.
-Moreover, we also observe that answers might contain some contents which are not directly pertinent to the query, partially resulting in the long length nature.
-For example, in \cough, the answer to a query ``What is novel coronavirus" contains extra information about comparisons against other virus in the history, which is not directly germane to the query.
-Such natures better manifest the difficulty of FAQ retrieval in real scenarios, where FAQs are long and noisy.
+We also observe that answers might contain some contents which are not directly pertinent to the query, partially resulting in the long length nature.
+For example, in \cough, the answer to a query ``What is novel coronavirus" contains extra information about comparisons with other viruses.
+Such lengthy and noisy nature of answers manifest the difficulty of FAQ retrieval in real scenarios.

+\textbf{Language Correctness in Query Bank:} Most queries in our Query Bank are properly spelled and grammatically correct, so we can prioritize investigating the model performance under a less noisy setting.
+Furthermore, our dataset can support a controlled study on the impact of spelling and grammatical errors: One can simulate various kinds of spelling and grammatical errors and inject them in a controlled manner into the Query Bank and systematically evaluate how the model performance changes under different levels of noises.